abhishek-kumar-code/Redfish_Public/Specification.md

 #### Expandable Resources

-An Expandable Resource is when a service base a baseline composition that cannot be removed.
+An Expandable Resource is when a service has a baseline composition that cannot be removed.
 Instead of a client making requests to create a new composed resource, a client is only allowed to add or remove resources from the composed resource.
 A service that supports Expandable Resources shall support one or more of the update methods listed in the [Updating a Composed Resource](#updating-a-composed-resource) clause.

 ### Updating a Composed Resource